 Fighting rejection is an ongoing process.
-The body's immune system considers the transplanted organ an infection and fights it.
+The body's immune system considers the transplanted organ a foreign body and fights it.
 For this reason, organ transplant patients must take drugs that suppress the body's immune response.
-Taking medicines and following your doctor's instructions carefully is very important to preventing rejection.
+To prevent rejection, it is very important to take these medicines and carefully follow your self-care instructions.

 Biopsies of the heart muscle are often done every month during the first 6 to 12 months after transplant, and then less often after that.
-This helps the doctor determine if your body is rejecting the new heart, even before you have symptoms.
+This helps determine if your body is rejecting the new heart, even before you have symptoms.

 You must take drugs that prevent transplant rejection for the rest of your life.
-You will need to understand how to take these medications, and know their side effects.
+You will need to understand how to take these medicines, and know their side effects.

-You can go back to your normal activities as soon as you feel well enough, and after talking with your doctor.
+You can go back to your normal activities 3 months after the transplant as soon as you feel well enough, and after talking with your health care provider.
 However, avoid vigorous physical activity.

 To make sure that you do not develop coronary disease after a transplant, you may have cardiac catheterization every year.

-Heart transplant prolongs the life of patients who would otherwise die.
+Heart transplant prolongs the life of people who would otherwise die.
 About 80% of heart transplant patients are alive 2 years after the operation.
-At 5 years, 70% of people will still be alive after a heart transplant.
+At 5 years, 70% of patients will still be alive after a heart transplant.